Oven Baked Meatballs + Video

 Substitute dry herbs.

-You can use dry herbs and spices in place of the fresh ones if needed.
+You can use dry herbs and spices in place of the fresh parsley, rosemary and basil if needed.
 Use the following measurements for this baked meatball recipe:

 Not only does this guarantee uniform-size meatballs, but it also ensures that they cook evenly.
-Plus, handling them less helps to prevent meatballs from drying out. - Oil your hands.
+Plus, handling them less helps to prevent dry meatballs.

 If you lightly coat your hands with olive oil or cooking spray before rolling the meatballs, they will form better and crack less.